 1. So, Mariusz, an obvious start.
 Can you tell us a little bit about kvass; its history and its place in the Polish drinks market?

 The history of fermented products goes back many thousands of years.
-The oldest traces of a fermented bread-based drink go back to the Sumerian civilization which emerged in about 4000 B.C.
+The oldest traces of a fermented bread-based drink go back to the Sumerian civilisation in about 4000 B.C.
 The Sumerians were probably the first people to drink kvass.

 Many websites claim that the drink which the Sumerians drank was actually beer.
-However, the fact remains that it was a drink based on fermented bread and, therefore, closer to modern kvass than beer.
-The first recipe for kvass can be found in the ancient text “Hymn to Ninkasi”.
+However, the fact remains that it was a drink based on fermented bread.
+Therefore, it was more similar to modern kvass than beer.
+The first recipe for kvass appears in the ancient text “Hymn to Ninkasi.”

 Kvass gained popularity in the Middle Ages, and this has continued until the present day.
 It was drunk at the court of Tsar Peter I, in the farms of simple peasants, and served as a health drink in hospitals.

 In Poland, kvass became popular in the interwar period.
 Currently, traditionally brewed kvass has almost disappeared from the market.
-This is a pity because only such kvass, according to many sources, can have a positive effect on the human body.
+This is a pity because only such natural acid, according to many sources, can have a positive effect on the human body.

 2. Can you describe the production process involved in making a bottle of dry kvass?